jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 ## Install Jenkins verify-status-reporter plugin
   * Install the Jenkins Gerrit trigger plugin using the Jenkins plugin manager.
-  * Install this plugin plugin.
+  * Install this plugin.
-  * Configure the Gerrit trigger global config to connect to the Gerrit instance.
+  * Configure the Gerrit trigger global config to connect to a Gerrit instance.
 ```
 Jenkins -> Manage Jenkins -> Gerrit Trigger
 ```